CameronHenshaw/Arithmetic_Formatter/README.md

 Assignment
-(Cameron's note- The code examples in this document do not have the correct format due to the way they were formatted in the source document)
+(Cameron's note- The code examples in this document do not have the correct format due to the way they were formatted in the source document.
+Check out https://repl.it/@freeCodeCamp/fcc-arithmetic-arranger#README.md for the readme in the correct format.)

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: